Culture-to-Culture Image Translation and User Evaluation: Background

-It would be helpful if the network could learn which parts of the scene to translate from $S$ to $T$ by isolating a region of interest in the image.
-The solution proposed in attention-guided GAN \cite {Mejjati2018} achieves this: based on the structure of CycleGAN and the concept of the consistency of the cycle, two \textit{attention networks} are added, one for the generator $G: S \to T$ and the other for the generator $F: T \to S$, which learn to extract ``attention maps."
-Attention maps are trained in parallel with generators, and provide semantic information by segmenting images into regions that must or must not be translated from $S$ to $T$.
-This is achieved by assigning each pixel of the map a continuous value in the interval [0;1]: CycleGAN is equivalent to an attention-guided GAN where the attention maps are equal to $1$ everywhere.
-This approach and similar ones \cite{Chen2018, Tang2021} allow modifying individual elements of a scene without further constraints on the datasets.
+Unlike the previous approaches, the solution proposed in attention-guided GAN \citep {Mejjati2018} learns which parts of the scene to translate from $S$ to $T$ by isolating a region of interest in the image.
+Based on the structure of CycleGAN and the concept of the consistency of the cycle, two \textit{attention networks} are added, one for the generator $G: S \to T$ and the other for the generator $F: T \to S$, which learn to extract ``attention maps."
+Attention maps are trained in parallel with generators and provide semantic information by segmenting images into regions that must or must not be translated from $S$ to $T$.
+This is achieved by assigning each pixel of the map a continuous value in the interval [0;1]: CycleGAN is equivalent to an attention-guided GAN where the attention maps equal $1$ everywhere.
+This approach and similar ones \citep{Chen2018, Tang2021} allow modifying an individual scene element without further constraints on the datasets.
 However, attention maps imply a higher computational load and training time.
-Additionally, attention-guided approaches have limitations when image-to-image translation involves changes in the objects' shape (typically required in image culturization, see the vases on the first row of Figure \ref{all}) since they aim to keep the image background unaltered.
-Solutions exist to to deal with datasets that exhibit more evident changes in the shape of objects or include multiple instances of objects.
-To this end, InstaGAN \cite{Sangwoo2018} requires information on the instances to be modified, obtained through segmentation masks a priori provided: $S$ and $T$ must contain both images and masks for all elements of interest.
-A set of generators supplements the original generator: each generator operates on a segmentation mask and produces a translated mask in the target domain.
-The cross-entropy used in CGAN is modified by adding weighted terms that include the cycle-consistency loss and a background-preserving loss.
-InstaGAN produces high-quality images where only selected regions are modified.
-However, it adds a new constraint: it requires a segmentation mask associated with each object.
-Once again, this is problematic for image culturization based on custom-built datasets composed of images downloaded from the web.
+Attention-guided approaches have limitations when image-to-image translation involves changes in the objects' form (typically required in image culturization, see the vases on the first row of Figure \ref{all}) since they aim to keep the image background unaltered.